-In addition, the Caesar Salad featuring a creamy nutty dressing and GF croutons stacks up very well in comparison to its' gluten and dairy loaded version.
-As this dish is always off limits, it is definitely worth a try.
+In addition, the Caesar Salad (featuring a creamy nutty dressing and GF croutons) stacks up very well in comparison to its' gluten and dairy loaded version.
+As this dish is always off limits, it is definitely worthy of a try.

 Everything on the menu is surprisingly moderately priced and serving sizes are rather large.
 Counter Culture uses as much organic and local produce as possible, so their ability to keep prices so low is really impressive.